best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 In terms of accessibility, all written content in your spreadsheet should follow the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.

-This includes tagging headings and subheadings correctly (more information on doing this in spreadsheets can be found in the [Titles of spreadsheets, worksheets and tables](#Titles-of-spreadsheets-worksheets-and-tables) and the [Metadata worksheets](#Metadata-worksheets) sections).
+A key part of this is tagging headings and subheadings correctly (more information on doing this in spreadsheets can be found in the [Titles of spreadsheets, worksheets and tables](#Titles-of-spreadsheets-worksheets-and-tables) and the [Metadata worksheets](#Metadata-worksheets) sections).

 ### Hyperlink text
 It is often helpful to link to extra information or related statistics.